-In this course, you will be able to earn up to a total of 1000 points, distributed as follows:
+Over the course of the semester, you will be able to earn up to a total of 1000 points, distributed as follows:

-- 100 points for each of 3 mid-term tests (including some lab content) - 200 points for a comprehensive final exam - 150 points for the laboratory sessions. - 65 points for two lab practica, given during two of the regular lab meetings - 100 points for problem session grades (quizzes, pre-exam review exercises, and post-exam exercises).
-Note: we drop the three lowest quiz scores. - 96 points for your 8 highest weekly hand-in homework assignments - 80 points for online drills and reading quizzes - 9 points for participating in surveys
+- 100 points for each of 3 mid-term tests (including some lab content) - 200 points for a comprehensive final exam - 150 points for the laboratory sessions. - 60 points for two lab practica, given during two of the regular lab meetings - 100 points for problem session grades (quizzes, pre-exam review exercises, and post-exam exercises).
+Note: we drop the three lowest quiz scores. - 108 points for your 9 highest weekly hand-in homework assignments - 80 points for online drills and reading quizzes - 2 points for being enrolled in the course ©